ShengrenHou/ShengrenHou.github.io/_pages/about.md

 <p>I am Hou Shengren, an electricity market expert.
 I have comprehensive knowledge of power systems and markets across EU, USA, Japan and China.
 I am a researcher in the Netherlands, focusing on electricity markets, power derivatives, and transmission right auctions.</p>

-<p>My career goal is to continue refining my expertise in short-term power trading while building and leading a high-performance team or company.
-I aim to leverage both fundamental and quantitative strategies to achieve stable profits and create a successful trading company.</p>

 <h2>Education</h2>

 <ul>